saylordotorg/course_engl204/Unit02.md

+---
+layout: default
+title: "ENGL204: Cultural and Literary Expression in Modernity"
+course_description: "An introductory study of English literature and culture from the late 19th century through the 20th century.
+Topics include modernism, postmodernism, and post-colonialism."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Outbreak of War** <span id="2"></span> *In this unit, we will acquaint ourselves with the historical and social contexts of World War I and then explore the ways in which literary